PyO3/pyo3/guide/src/building_and_distribution.md

  - The `extension-module` feature, which must be enabled when building Python extension modules.
  - The `abi3` feature and its version-specific `abi3-pyXY` companions, which are used to opt-in to the limited Python API in order to support multiple Python versions in a single wheel.

-This section describes each of these packaging tools before describiing how to build manually without them.
+This section describes each of these packaging tools before describing how to build manually without them.
 It then proceeds with an explanation of the `extension-module` feature.
 Finally, there is a section describing PyO3's `abi3` features.

 ### Packaging tools